 The +3 route is open to new applicants with prior graduate level research training that meets the ESRC 2015 Training Guidelines.

-For their doctoral study, students can be based in SIAS or in a number of other disciplinary departments (see the pathways in Development Studies; Economics; Economic & Social History; Geography; International Relations; Politics; Social Anthropology; Social Policy; Social Science of the Internet; Sociology):
+For their doctoral study, students can be based in OSGA or in a number of other disciplinary departments (see the pathways in Anthropology; Digital Social Science; Economics; Economic & Social History; Geography; International Development; International Relations; Politics; Social Policy and Intervention; Sociology):